Hiems-Bit/Fallout-Public-Releases/MUSICLIST.md

 4341962834      - Ever lasting hills of oaklahomla 4055413089      - Some where beyond the sea (Playback Speed 0.9) 4442758187      - Dean martin everybody (Playback Speed 1.2)

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+I dont drink
+I dont cuss
+I wanna ride on the front of the bus

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+I wanna eat where the white folks eat cause I'm white on the bottom of my feet.

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+We dont screw like the white folks do we just screw til we get through

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+I wanna be white more and more so i can bitch at the nigger next door

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+I'm glad this tune came along
+we done wore out one nigger song.

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+I wanna be white dont you understand so I can play in a trashy white band

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P

+I'm an Alabama Nigger and I wanna be free
+Hell with the N double A C P